Grief Support Resources

 Relationships are essential in getting through the days ahead while remaining emotionally stable and healthy.
 Your pastor, Sunday school or small group leader, or close friends are immensely important and helpful in the days following the loss of your loved one.
 Don’t be afraid to ask them for some time or help in making it through the process.
 Your friends would love to help when it’s time to do things like fill out any paperwork or clean out the closet.

-Chuck Maxwell is our Aftercare Minister.
+Chuck Maxwell is our Aftercare Minister and is a Certified Grief Specialist through the International Grief Institute.
 He is available for an informal chat over a cup of coffee or a meal.
 He is also able to recommend professional grief counseling if needed.

 GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 It is a non-denominational, biblically-based support program.
 Each gathering features a video seminar and small group discussion.
 Each person is also given a workbook for journaling and study exercises.
 You’ll gain access to valuable GriefShare resources to help you recover from your loss and look forward in rebuilding your life.